The outdoors can be fun and healthy.

 Love spending time outdoors?
 Activities like camping, hiking, golfing, and gardening?
 You could be at risk of contacting Lyme disease.
 Lyme disease is a serious illness which can be spread to humans from the bite of an infected tick.
 Each year, more cases of Lyme disease are being diagnosed in Canada, as infected ticks are known to exist in many regions across the country.

 While there are many species of ticks, the predominant causative agent of Lyme disease in Canada is the Borrelia burgdorferi bacteria.
 This bacteria is found in Western Blacklegged ticks and BlackLegged ticks species.
 Prevention is your first line of defense against being infected by the Borrelia bacteria, as there are many steps you can take to prevent a tick bite.
-However, if you are bitten, you can now easily, quickly and reliably test the tick for the presence of this and two other Lyme disease-causing Borrelia bacteria.
 Not all ticks are infected with the Borrelia burgdorferi bacteria, according to Health Canada surveillance date.
 However, in recent years the number of endemic areas in Canada has been increasing.

 The Borrelia bacteria is found in the Western Black-Legged tick and Black-Legged tick species.
 Black-legged ticks are quite common in Canada.
 This particular tick belongs to the family of ‘hard ticks’, which have a hard exoskeleton and go through three stages of life: larva, nymph, and adult.
 The nymphs are often no larger than the head of a pin.
 A tick recognizes its host by vibrations and temperature.
 They do not have teeth.
 They attach themselves to humans by embedding their mouth into the skin.
 Ticks burrow their head under the skin, where they can remain for up to 72 hours to suck blood as nutrition in order to survive.